Description |

 This course is an elective course for the Masters of Public Health, Health Leadership and Management and Global Health programs, comprising 6 units of credit.
 It is open to students doing other postgraduate programs at UNSW, or studying at other institutions by arrangement.
-There are no pre-requisites, however, the course assumes familiarity with basic public health research and prior studies in general research and evaluation methods or epidemiology are desirable.

-Mode of study |
+Mode of study

 The overall aim of this course is to enable you to critically evaluate the use of qualitative methods in public health research – both research which informs practitioners’ work and research in which you may be involved in planning, designing, conducting and writing up for publication.